 Book Clubs

-The book club will meet weekly via Zoom on Tuesdays, 3:00-4:30 pm, from August 26th through November 18th.
+Our meetings will be weekly via Zoom on Tuesdays, 3:00-4:30 pm, from January 27th through April 7th.
 The first 20 faculty members who register will receive the book free.